Compression, inversion, and approximate PCA of dense kernel matrices at near-linear computational complexity: Proof of accuracy of incomplete Cholesky factorization in the supernodal multicolor ordering

 \subsection{Main examples}

-We will prove the main results of this section in the setting where $\IK$ is defined as in Section~\ref{sssec-classElliptic} and the $\phi_{i}$ are chosen as in Examples~\ref{examp-subsamp} and~\ref{examp-average}.
+We will prove the main results of this section in the setting where $\IK$ is defined as in \cref{sssec-classElliptic} and the $\phi_{i}$ are chosen as in \cref{examp-subsamp,examp-average}.
 We will assume (without loss of generality after rescaling) that $\diam(\Omega)\leq 1$.
-As described in Figure~\ref{fig-ordering}, successive points of the maximin ordering can be gathered into levels, so that, after appropriate rescaling of the measurements, the Cholesky factorization in the maximin ordering falls in the setting of Example~\ref{examp-subsamp}.
+As described in \cref{fig-ordering}, successive points of the maximin ordering can be gathered into levels, so that, after appropriate rescaling of the measurements, the Cholesky factorization in the maximin ordering falls in the setting of \cref{examp-subsamp}.

 \begin{example} Let $s > d/2$.
 For $h, \delta \in (0,1)$ let $\{x_i\}_{i\in \I^{(1)}}\subset \{x_i\}_{i\in \I^{(2)}}\subset \cdots \subset \{x_i\}_{i\in \I^{(q)}}$ be a nested hierarchy of points in $\Omega$ that are homogeneously distributed at each scale in the sense of the following three inequalities: \begin{enumerate}[label=(\arabic*)] \item $\sup_{x\in \Omega} \min_{i\in \I^{(k)}} |x-x_i|\leq h^k$, \item $\min_{i\in \I^{(k)}}\inf_{x \in \partial \Omega} |x-x_i|\geq \delta h^k$, and \item $ \min_{i,j\in \I^{(k)}: i \neq j}|x_i-x_j|\geq \delta h^k$. \end{enumerate} Let $\J^{(1)} \defeq \I^{(1)}$ and $\J^{(k)} \defeq \I^{(k)}\setminus \I^{(k-1)}$ for $k\in \{2,\ldots,q\}$.
 Let $\boldsymbol{\delta}$ denote the unit Dirac delta function and choose